-To learn more about fermented dairy, check out why I recommend raw milk and 10 Best Probiotic Foods for Gut Health for more healthy recipes, including dairy foods like yogurt and easy raw milk cheese.
+To learn more about fermented dairy, check out 10 Best Probiotic Foods for Gut Health for more healthy recipes, including dairy foods like yogurt and easy raw milk cheese.

 Kefir is another healthy fermented drink you may have seen in the grocery store.
 It is a tangy fermented milk product with the consistency of thin yogurt that is made by fermenting milk with kefir grains.

 You may be able to consume dairy kefir if you’re lactose intolerant!
 Since kefir heals the gut, it can actually heal lactose intolerance!